classic-terra/documents/proposals/v11_1-proposal.md

 ### Release v3.4.0

-A new release of the `terrad` client has been created on the 10th of January 2025.
+A new release of the `terrad` client has been created on the 10th of February 2025.
 The release notes for the new version can be viewed here:

 https://github.com/classic-terra/core/releases/tag/v3.4.0